 Final - Preventing Overrides

-) to prevent subclassing or overriding.
+The final keyword is not an access level but you can add it to any of the access levels (apart from open) to prevent subclassing or overriding.
 There is a potential performance improvement from this as the compiler can avoid dynamic dispatch though you can allow the compiler to infer this if you use Whole Module Optimization.

 Further Reading